-The shareholders' role is to approve appointments to the Board of directors and the external auditors as well as to grant approval for certain corporate actions that are by legislation or the company's articles of association specifically reserved for shareholders.
+The shareholders approve appointments to the Board of Directors, approve the external auditors, and grant approval for certain corporate actions that are by legislation or the Company's Articles of Association specifically reserved for shareholders.
 Their role is extended to holding the Board accountable and responsible for efficient and effective Corporate Governance.

-Developments during the year ended 31 December 2022
+Developments during the year ended 31 December 2023